New-College-MCR/mcr-website/content/services/borrowing.md

 ## Books

 The MCR has a growing collection of books on a variety of topics, feel free to check it out in the TV Room!
-If you have suggestions on new books to procure for our collective enjoyment, feel free to contact your Arts and Culture officer via sophie.nagler@new.ox.ac.uk.
+If you have suggestions on new books to procure for our collective enjoyment, feel free to contact the Arts and Culture officer.